Key of Solomon

-It is possible that the Key of Solomon inspired later works, particularly the 17th-century grimoire also known as Clavicula Salomonis Regis, The Lesser Key of Solomon, or Lemegeton, although there are many differences between the books.
+It is possible that the Key of Solomon inspired later works, particularly the 17th-century grimoire known as The Lesser Key of Solomon or Lemegeton, although there are many differences between the books.

 Manuscripts and textual history

-Many such grimoires attributed to King Solomon were written during the Renaissance, ultimately being influenced by earlier works of Jewish kabbalists and Arab magicians.
-These, in turn, incorporated aspects of the Greco-Roman magic of Late Antiquity.
+Many such grimoires attributed to King Solomon were written during the Renaissance, ultimately being influenced by earlier works of Jewish theosophical kabbala and Muslim magicians.
+These, in turn, incorporated aspects of the Greco-Roman magic of late antiquity.

 Several versions of the Key of Solomon exist, in various translations, with minor to significant differences.
 The original type of text was probably a Latin or Italian text dating to the 14th or 15th century.
 Most surviving manuscripts date from the late 16th, 17th or 18th century.